11 Best Resorts in Kauai (Luxury Hotels and Condos)

 Kiahuna Plantation Resort is our favorite condo-style Poipu resort.

-We’ve stayed here many times (once on a babymoon) and we just love the “cottage” feeling, the old Hawaiian vibe, the lush lawns and, of course, the perfect location on Poipu Beach.
+We’ve stayed here many times (starting with a babymoon) and we just love the “cottage” feeling, the old Hawaiian vibe, the lush lawns and, of course, the perfect location on Kiahuna Beach.

 The last time we stayed, we accepted that the condo we were placed in was somewhat tired-looking.
-For us, the location trumped the actual unit.
+For us, the location trumped the actual décor.

-We’ve since checked out two different back-to-back units through Vrbo for a planned stay in Poipu.
+We’ve since checked out several different condos through Vrbo for another planned visit.

-They’re totally renovated.
-They look awesome from the photos, and Vrbo reviews by other guests give the units high marks.
-So you can find lovely condo units at Kiahuna Plantation.
+We found ones that are totally renovated.
+They look awesome from the photos, and Vrbo reviews by other guests give them high marks.
+So you can book lovely high-end Kiahuna Plantation condos – and know in advance that you’ll be staying in one that’s been totally updated.

 Cons